azawawi/farabi/README.md

 Farabi
 ======

-This is a modern web-based Perl editor that runs inside your favorite browser.
+This is a modern web-based Perl IDE that runs inside your favorite browser.

 To start Farabi, please type the following command: